jasonlau/Wordpress-User-Meta-Manager/readme.txt

 *Edit which meta data is displayed in the User Meta Manager Home screen.
 *Backup and restore user meta data.

-This version is limited to 100 users.
-The Pro version is unlimited.
+This version is limited to listing 100 users.
+The Pro version is unlimited, and has some additional features.
 Get the pro extension at http://jasonlau.biz/home/membership-options#umm-pro

-Contribute to the development of this plugin at https://github.com/jasonlau/Wordpress-User-Meta-Manager

 Please report bugs in the Support section, and not the Reviews section.